webmastak/gnome-shell-extensions-mediaplayer/README.md

-## gnome-shell-extension-mediaplayer
+# gnome-shell-extension-mediaplayer

 gnome-shell-extension-mediaplayer is a simple extension for controlling any MPRIS v2.1 capable Mediaplayer.

 This extension will monitor DBus to look for active players automatically (player names are referenced in the metadata.json file).
 All active players are shown in the gnome-shell volume menu by default.

-Tested players :
+Compatible players :

 * Clementine
 * Banshee (with MPRIS D-Bus interface plugin)